 ‘Soriana’ Lounge Chair & Ottoman.
 Cassina 1970s / early edition.

 Early edition chair and ottoman.
-The chairs do have issues with the upholstery (fading/ one small hole and minor staining) and would benefit from being reupholstered.
+The chair does have a few issues with the upholstery (fading/ one small hole and minor staining) and would benefit from being reupholstered.
 The ottoman is in better condition with absolute minimal signs of age and use.

 Dutch oak constructivist table.
 A simple designed small side table (or desk) that combines classical and geometric block components to form a bold design table with quite an architectural feel to it.